dnlbowers/jobs-a-gooden/README.md

 # Jobs-A-Gooden
 As a developing developer, job hunting is something I have found at the forefront of everyone's mind.
-The app aims to be a proof of concept using a single API to fetch current job roles and provide a method for the user to pin jobs, make notes, and use a Kanban board to track the status of their application processes.
+The app aims to be a proof of concept using a single API to fetch current job roles and provide a method for the user to pin jobs and make notes to track the status of their application processes and any insights gained along the way.

 ##Strategy
 On average, it takes a new developer around 20-25 interviews to land their first